 When you took out the loan matters.
 Because for example if your spouse took out a student loan before you combined households, and you didn’t cosign for it, usually you’re not responsible for that student loan after you divorce.

 Get a copy of your credit reports to make sure you don’t miss anything.
-You should do that at least once a year anyway, and you can get them free at AnnualCreditReport.com.
+You should do that at least once a year anyway.
+Here’s how to get your credit report for free.

 Usually the court will divide up debts too, so you’ll need that list.
 How they do it depends on where you live and your exact situation.